yahiro07/alumina-visor/readme.md

 `customHtmlTemplate` is used to replace html file for the page.

-`port` is the port for debug server.
+Port for debug server is specified by `port`. the default is port 3000.

 ## Visor file example